Home » Repayment » Loan Servicers » How to Qualify for a Navient Cosigner Release (Plus a Shortcut)

 How to Qualify for a Navient Cosigner Release (Plus a Shortcut)

-Navient doesn’t like releasing cosigners, but there are multiple was to remove a cosigner from your Navient loan.
+Navient doesn’t like releasing cosigners, but there are ways to remove a cosigner from your Navient loan.

 Written By: Michael P. Lux, Esq.